stimms/Blog/blog/source/_posts/checking-form-re-submissions-in-casperjs.md

 If you add this before the test then navigate around an exception will be thrown any time a form is resubmitted automatically.
 Once your testing is done you can remove the listener with casper.removeAllListeners.

-Now on to actually fixing the codeâ€¦
+Now on to actually fixing the code"¦